2024 Schedule 8812 Form and Instructions

 When to File Schedule 8812

-For more details on filing this form, consult the instructions for Schedule 8812.
+For more details on how to prepare this form, consult the instructions for Schedule 8812.
 The Schedule 8812 instructions provide guidance on who qualifies for the credit and how to calculate your refund or tax reduction accurately.

 Where to Mail Schedule 8812